-The foundation of great email marketing is an up-to-date list of email contacts who have opted in to receive your email campaigns or interacted with your online store and when they signed up to your list.
-A MailChimp list is a powerful and flexible tool that helps you manage your contacts, who we call "subscribers."
+The foundation of great marketing is an up-to-date list of contacts, which includes important data like who has opted in to receive your email campaigns or interacted with your online store and when they signed up to your list.
+A MailChimp list is a powerful and flexible tool that helps you manage different types of contacts.

 We'll cover a few basics about lists in this article, including what you need to know before you start importing contacts into MailChimp, and how to make the most of your list.

 Before You Start

 The flexibility of your list depends on how it is created, imported, and maintained in MailChimp.
 With the right data and organization, you can segment contacts based on a variety of criteria and send targeted groups certain types of content.
-Take a moment to think about your email marketing goals, who your audiences are, and what information is relevant to each audience.
+Take a moment to think about your marketing goals, who your audiences are, and what information is relevant to each audience.

 Consider, for example: